hiephamk/dakive-feedback/README.md

 #### This project is designed to assist public building managers in collecting and managing user feedback regarding the conditions of rooms within their buildings.
 By gathering real-time input from users, the system helps facility managers identify issues, optimize energy usage, and improve indoor air quality to create healthier and more comfortable environments.
 ### Key Features
 - User-friendly interface for submitting feedback on room conditions
+- Can import data from sensor devies to compare it with user feedback data
 - Centralized dashboard for building managers to monitor reports from users
 - Data-driven insights to support energy-saving initiatives
 - Tools to track and enhance air quality in public buildings